What Is a Nation?: Legacy and criticism

 Jewish political historian Karl Deutsch, in a quote sometimes mistakenly attributed to Renan, said that a nation is "a group of people united by a mistaken view about the past and a hatred of their neighbours".

 Benedict Anderson's 1983 work Imagined Communities, which states that a nation is an "imagined political community", argues that Renan contradicts himself when he says French people must have forgotten the St. Bartholomew's Day massacre, yet does not explain what it is.
 In other words, Renan assumes that all his readers will remember the very massacre he says they have forgotten.
 Anderson also points out that the reason many French citizens of Renan's time knew anything of these massacres was because they learned of them in state-run schools.
 Thus, the state itself preserved the knowledge which needed to be forgotten for national identity.

 In a 1995 book, For Love of Country: An Essay on Patriotism and Nationalism, Princeton University political theorist Maurizio Viroli called Renan's essay "the most influential late nineteenth-century interpretation of the meaning of nation", because of its focus on the "spiritual principle" as opposed to race, religion or geography.

 Other authors, like Joxe Azurmendi, consider that really there is no such opposition to the reasons based on race, geography, history and so on.
 He argues that Renan maintains his intellectual background but subtly, i.e. the arguments he explicitly used in What is a Nation? are not consistent with his thinking.
 The concept of "daily plebiscite" would be ambiguous.
-Azurmendi also argues that the definition is an opportunist idealization and it should be interpreted within the context of the Franco-Prussian War and the dispute concerning the Alsace-Lorraine region.
+Azurmendi also argues that the definition is an opportunistic idealization and it should be interpreted within the context of the Franco-Prussian War and the dispute concerning the Alsace-Lorraine region.